a302379333/vim_settings/README.md

-This is backup my vim (gvim) settings
+This is backup my vim (gvim) settings.
+I'm using  python, django, coffeescript, javascript at the moment with this vimrc.